-Hola and welcome to this guide on how to use the resources in SpanishLearningLab to practice Spanish listening and improve this skill along with others.
-We will discuss how the lessons are structured and give you some tips that will certainly help you learn Spanish online faster and get the best of our content.
+Hola and welcome to this guide on how to use the resources in SpanishLearningLab to practice listening and improve this skill along with others.
+We will give you some tips on how to improve your Spanish listening comprehension by using the resources in our lessons properly.
 Let’s start…

 First, practice Spanish listening with sentences…

-Perhaps you have already noticed that we often provide lists of common words for each of the topics, from basic introductions to things like talking about daily routines.
+Perhaps you have already noticed that we often provide lists of common words for each of the topics, from basic introductions to things like hobbies, eating out or daily routines.
 We believe that learning just words without context is not enough.
 That is why you will often see the vocabulary used in sentences or questions, the way native speakers would use them in real situations.
-As you can see in the picture below, you can practice Spanish listening with the audio player included in most examples.
+To illustrate this, we extracted two examples from one of our lessons on daily activities in Spanish.
+As you can see, we first introduce the activity (DESPERTARSE) and then use it in a sentence.

-All these sentences are recorded by Spanish native speakers using a more “standard” version of the language.
-The sentences with audio are of great help to practice pronunciation, as well as a warm-up listening activity.
-Also, some of these sentences are actually lines of the main conversation in the lesson, and more importantly, they reflect things that you would hear in real life.
+All these sentences are recorded by Spanish native speakers using a somewhat standard version of the language.
+The audio can be of great help to practice pronunciation, as well as a warm-up listening activity.
+Also, sometimes some of these sentences are actually lines of the main conversation in the lesson, and more importantly, they reflect things that you would hear in real life.

 Grammar and Spanish listening comprehension

 Spanish grammar is really complicated, even for native speakers.
 However, you can easily learn grammar by focusing on little details about verbs, adjectives and other parts of speech.
 We think that knowing both the basic structure of sentences and how to use regular and irregular verbs is already a great step for basic Spanish.
 Most likely, if you do not know what a sentence like “Voy al cine” means when you read it, chances are that you will not be able to understand it in a listening activity.
 That is the reason why we focus on providing sentences instead of list of words, so that you can practice Spanish listening and also see some basic grammatical structures in use.